Steve Nash

 Stephen John Nash OC OBC (born 7 February 1974) is a Canadian professional basketball coach and former player who most recently served as head coach of the Brooklyn Nets of the National Basketball Association (NBA).
-He played 18 seasons in the NBA, where he was an eight-time All-Star and a seven-time All-NBA selection.
-Nash was a two-time NBA Most Valuable Player while playing for the Phoenix Suns.
+He played 18 seasons in the NBA, where he was an eight-time All-Star, a seven-time All-NBA selection, and a two-time NBA Most Valuable Player.
+He ranks as one of the top players in NBA history in career three-point shooting, free-throw shooting, total assists, and assists per game.
+In 2018, he was inducted into the Naismith Memorial Basketball Hall of Fame.